The Infinity Gems

 The power of each Infinity Gem is, by definition, infinite.
-However, it is recommended that characters using a gem be limited to their Willpower score in use of the power(s) they have access to.
+However, it is recommended that characters using a gem be limited to their Willpower rank value in use of the power(s) they have access to.
 This represents the safe level of power they can access through the Infinity Gem.

 Loss of Control

-A character can lose control of an Infinity Gem under two circumstances.
-First, he or she may try to use too much power at once, failing an action to utilize too much power from the gem.
-Alternately, the gem may rebel if it is being used against its will in some fashion.
+A character can lose control of an Infinity Gem under two circumstances: he or she may try to use too much power at once, failing a yellow Willpower ACT to use the gem at +1 RS, or they may try to use exceed even this.
+Or, the gem may rebel if it is being used against its will.

 In the case of attempting to use too much power, the gem may simply fail to operate.
 This is usually the case when the character and the gem have a harmonious relationship.
 If this isn't the case, the power being used may explode out of control, in the worst possible way.